-Student research in an area of interest within anesthesiology that is under the direction of a member of the faculty.
+Student research project approved by the KCU Office of Research & Sponsored Programs in an areas of interest within anesthesiology, under the direction of a preceptor approved by KCU Clinical Education.
 Repeatable for credit with permission.
+Credits: 1.0-8.0